 Students enrolled at Massachusetts Law Schools must apply through the Massachusetts Law Consortium (www.maconsortium.org).

-Out-of-state students must email application materials to: USAMA.Internship@usdoj.gov
+Out-of-state students applying for a Criminal Division internship must email application materials to: USAMA.Internship@usdoj.gov

 Academic credit for work experience possible.